pintukumar916206-ops/NETWORK-TRAFFIC-ANALYSIS-ENGINE/README.md

 The design borrows heavily from industry standard engines like Snort 3 and Suricata.
 The goal was to prove that you can achieve high throughput on standard hardware if you respect the CPU cache and avoid unnecessary locking.

-**Current TODOs:**

-- [ ] Implement SIMD-accelerated header parsing.
-- [ ] Add support for DPDK or AF_PACKET for live 10Gbps wire rates.
-- [ ] Hardening against TCP segment overlap exploits.

-_Created as a technical demonstration of systems programming and network engineering._